Principles of Physical Layer Security in Multiuser Wireless Networks: A Survey: Relays and Cooperative Methods

 Helpers serve as friendly jammers that do not have any information of their own to transmit, but instead cooperate with authorized nodes to degrade the signals intercepted by eavesdroppers.
-For example, from an information-theoretic viewpoint, a helper can send a random codeword at a rate that ensures that it can be decoded and subtracted from the received signal by the intended receiver, but cannot be decoded by the eavesdropper.
+Namely, a helper can send a random codeword at a rate that ensures that it can be decoded and subtracted from the received signal by the intended receiver, but cannot be decoded by the eavesdropper.
 Alternatively, a helper can transmit a jamming signal that interferes with the ability of the eavesdropper to intercept and decode the desired signal.
-In both cases, there is either no or minimal impact on the mutual information of the desired link, but that of the eavesdropper's link is reduced, and hence the secrecy rate is improved.
 For example, in a single-antenna wiretap channel with external helpers, an interesting approach is to split the transmission time into two phases.
 In the first phase, the transmitter and the intended receiver both transmit independent artificial noise signals to the helper nodes.
 The helper nodes and the eavesdropper receive different weighted versions of these two signals.
 In the second stage, the helper nodes simply replay a weighted version of the received signal, using a publicly available sequence of weights.
 At the same time, the transmitter transmits its secret message, while also canceling the artificial noise at the intended receiver \cite{GoelN08}.

-A typical model of a relay channel with an external eavesdropper is investigated in \cite{Lai_Relay--Eavesdropper08}, where the four-terminal network is introduced and an outer-bound on the optimal rate-equivocation region is derived.
-Specifically, for the traditional decode-and-forward (DF) relaying strategy, a achievable perfect secrecy rate is derived as

-for some random variables $U \rightarrow (V_1,V_2) \rightarrow (X_1,X_2) \rightarrow (Y,Y_1,Y_2)$ where $X_1,X_2$ are the channel inputs from the source and the relay respectively, while $Y,Y_1,Y_2$ are the channel outputs at the destination, relay and eavesdropper respectively.
-Lai et al. also propose a noise-forwarding strategy where the full-duplex relay sends codewords independent with the secrete message to confuse the eavesdropper.
-In \cite{Dong_Improving10}, several cooperative schemes are proposed for a two-hop multiple-relay network, and the corresponding relay weights are derived aiming to maximize the achievable secrecy rate, under the constraint that the link between the source and the relay is not protected from eavesdropping.